bindrap/Trading-Bot/README.md

 # Trading-Bot
-Bot to trad eand show off different algorithms for highest accuracy
+Bot to trade and show off different algorithms for highest accuracy